 In accordance with the Federal Register Notice requirement, HCD must support the adoption and enforcement of modern and/or resilient building codes and mitigation of hazard risk for structures located in any Fire Hazard Severity Zone within State Responsibility Areas, any Local Agency Very-High Fire Hazard Severity Zone, or any WUI Fire Area designated by the enforcing agency.
+The following maps show the fire hazard areas for the counties impacted by the DR-4344 and DR-4353 disasters.

-2. California Fire Safe Councils
+California Fire Safe Councils

 The California Fire Safe Council (CFSC) was formed in 1993.
 It leads and coordinates grassroots efforts that seek to ensure communities can adapt to fire risks.
 As a statewide non-profit, the CFSC receives federal grant funding from the US Forest Service, National Park Service, and the Bureau of Land Management.
-The funds are made available to local Fire Safe

-Councils and other organizations in California through their online Grants Clearinghouse site.80 The function of the Clearinghouse site is to improve relationships between local communities, state, and federal agencies and form new opportunities for relationship building and yielding funding opportunities for eligible organizations.
+The funds are made available to local Fire Safe Councils and other organizations in California through their online Grants Clearinghouse site.
+80 The function of the Clearinghouse site is to improve relationships between local communities, state, and federal agencies and form new opportunities for relationship building and yielding funding opportunities for eligible organizations.